pyeventsourcing/eventsourcing/docs/topics/examples/aggregate7.rst

 In contrast to the previous example, the aggregate and event classes are defined as Pydantic immutable models, rather than as Python frozen dataclasses.

-the application class in this example uses the persistence classes ``PydanticMapper`` and ``OrjsonTranscoder``.
+The application class in this example uses the persistence classes ``PydanticMapper`` and ``OrjsonTranscoder``.
 Pydantic is responsible for converting domain model objects to object types that orjson can serialise, and for reconstructing model objects from JSON objects